Why Medical Records Are Important In Personal Injury Law

 Based in Des Moines, Iowa, we are a small personal injury law firm dedicated to helping people receive the compensation they need.
 Our experienced attorneys know several other areas of personal injury law, including trucking accidents, nursing home negligence, and dangerous pharmaceutical drugs.
 We also have experience with defective product litigation such as pressure cooker explosions.

-We’re located in downtown Des Moines, just a few blocks from the Des Moines River, and across the street from Cowles Commons.
+We’re located in downtown Des Moines, Iowa, just a few blocks from the Des Moines River, and across the street from Cowles Commons.